Taxation on your sublet in Sweden

 How are you taxed if you own a "bostadsrätt"?

 The Swedish tax authority bostadsrätt differentiates the rules regarding this on how long you sublet and under what circumstances.
 Due to the rise of hotel like rentals such as AirBnb, the authorities have tightened the rules.
+See the first point about new rules for platform businesses.

 How are you taxed if you have a hyresrätt?